helinus/ForgeEssentialsWikiFork/Team-Information.md

 ### Dries007
 Cause of all typos and small mistakes.
-Made PlayerLogger, Snooper and a bunch of misk features.
+Made PlayerLogger, Snooper and a bunch of misc features.

 ### Jgdovin
 write your own stuff here